Transformer-Based Models for Automatic Identification of Argument Relations: A Cross-Domain Evaluation: EVALUATION

 With most of the models, we achieved state-of-the-art macro F1-scores for relation identification in Argument Mining \cite{cocarascu2020dataset}.
 Here, it is important to make emphasis that the way we considered to represent argumentative relations (i.e., IAT labelling) make this task harder than most of the previous work (i.e., attack/support) in this area.
-We obtained a 0.70 macro F1-score with \textit{RoBERTa-large}, outperforming the most recent work in argument relation identification, even with a harder instance of the task (macro F1-score of 0.67 on Claim/Premise classification in \cite{haddadan2019yes}).
-In order to have a more strong reference to compare with previous results, we carried out an experiment using the same parameters but restricting the classes to be learnt to only attack and support relations.
-This way, \textit{RoBERTa-large} obtained a macro F1-score of 0.81 highlighting the mentioned complexity gap between two instances of the same problem.
+We obtained a 0.70 macro F1-score with \textit{RoBERTa-large}, outperforming the LSTM baseline used as a reference of previous research in argument relation identification.
+Furthermore, in order to have a more strong reference to compare with previous published results, we carried out an experiment using the same parameters but considering a binary instance of the problem (i.e., only attack and support relations).
+This way, \textit{RoBERTa-large} achieved a macro F1-score of 0.81 highlighting the mentioned complexity gap between the two instances of the same problem.
 In general, we can observe that \textit{RoBERTa} has performed very well in this task.
 When looking at the cross-domain evaluation, \textit{RoBERTa-large} has also performed the best.
 We obtained a 0.61 macro F1-score when doing the evaluation with a different domain corpus.
-Moreover, the model has been able to keep a good performance with each one of the five domain specific corpus, even having different class distributions.
+Moreover, the model has been able to keep a good performance with each one of the five domain specific corpora, even having different class distributions.
 With \textit{ALBERT-xxlarge-v2} it has been possible to obtain a slightly better performance when evaluating with the \textit{Empire} corpus.
 It is possible to observe how the scores obtained on the \textit{Bank} and \textit{Empire} corpus are slightly lower than the rest.
-This is mainly due to their small size, combined with the strong imbalance between classes.
+This is mainly due to their smaller size, combined with the strong imbalance between classes.
 We also did experiments with cased and uncased models, in order to see the relevance of cased text in the relation identification task.
 As we can observe, the uncased models performed significantly better than the cased models, so we can point out that cased text did not help to improve the performance of the models in our task.